 About the Author

 Dr. Jignesh Patel is a Jacksonville dentist who graduated from Nova Southeastern University in Fort Lauderdale.
 He believes that it’s vital to treat patients as people, not just dental problems to solve.
 His practice, Dental Center of Jacksonville, offers all kinds of dentures: traditional, same-day dentures, implant-retained dentures, whatever you need to help rebuild your smile.
-For more information, or to decide what type of denture is best for you, you can contact Dr. Patel at (904) 262-9466.
+For more information, or to decide what type of denture is best for you, you can contact Dr. Patelc at (904) 262-9466.